Northern India Birds and Wildlife

 Dusky Eagle Owl, Brown Boobook, Indian Scops Owl, Large-tailed Nightjar, Grey Nightjar, Indian Courser, Sirkeer Malkoha, Jacobin Cuckoo Sarus Crane, Ruddy-breasted Crake, Jungle Bush Quail, Barred Buttonquail, Black Francolin, Yellow-legged Green Pigeon, Egyptian Vulture, Oriental Honey-buzzard , Indian Vulture, Crested Serpent-Eagle , Short-toed Snake-Eagle, Indian Spotted Eagle, Greater Spotted Eagle, Booted Eagle, Tawny Eagle , Steppe Eagle, Imperial Eagle, Bonelli’s Eagle, White-eyed Buzzard, Eurasian Marsh-Harrier.
 Painted Stork, Asian Openbill, Woolly-necked Stork, European White Stork, Black-necked Stork, Great White Pelican, Dalmatian Pelican, Yellow Bittern, Black Bittern, Indian Black Ibis, Indian Cormorant, Yellow-wattled Lapwing, White-tailed Lapwing, Greater Painted-snipe, River Tern, Whiskered Tern, Indian Grey Hornbill, Coppersmith Barbet, Brown-headed Barbet, Rose-ringed Parakeet, Plum-headed Parakeet, Isabelline Shrike, Bay-backed Shrike, Long-tailed Shrike, Ashy-crowned Sparrow-Lark, Indian Bushlark, Common Tailorbird, Graceful Prinia , Ashy Prinia , Plain Prinia, Zitting Cisticola, Booted Warbler, Paddyfield Warbler, Blyth’s Reed Warbler, Clamorous Reed Warbler, Hume’s Warbler, Brooks’s Leaf Warbler, Sulphur-bellied Warbler, Common Chiffchaff, Greenish Warbler, Western-crowned Warbler, Lesser Whitethroat, Eastern Orphean Warbler, Greater Whitethroat, Yellow-eyed Babbler, Verditer Flycatcher, Bluethroat, Rusty-tailed Flycatcher, Taiga Flycatcher, Red-breasted Flycatcher, Black Redstart, Siberian Stone chat, Pied Bush chat, Gray Bush chat, Isabelline Wheatear, Desert Wheatear, Brown Rock Chat, Variable Wheatear, Red Avadavat, Indian Silverbill, Scaly-breasted Munia, White-capped Bunting, Striolated Bunting and many more.

-Overnight in hotel Udai Villas Palace or similar.
+Overnight in Hotel Laxmi Villas Palace – Bharatpur.

 The Chambal River, the lifeblood of all the species in the Sanctuary, is where we will be enjoying our boat journey.
-There is a great variety of aquatic species in this area, and some of the highlights we’re expecting to see on these expeditions are the Gangetic River Dolphin, Marsh Crocodile, Gharial (fish-eating Crocodile), freshwater turtles and River otters.
+The river is clean and the great habitat is home to many rare animals.
+Some of the highlights we’re expecting to see on these expeditions are the Gangetic River Dolphin, Marsh Crocodile, Gharial (fish-eating Crocodile), freshwater turtles and River otters.

 Overnight in the Narsingh Bagh Dholpur or Similar.